emjose/kboard/README.md

 - Press the "en/ru" key to switch between English and Russian modes.
 - The virtual keyboard will respond to your physical keyboard, with the exception of the "return" key.
 - For speech recognition, enable your computer microphone and press the microphone key on the virtual keyboard.
-Speak clearly and speech will be transcribed in the text area.
+Speak clearly and speech will be transcribed in the input area.

 #